Vbrahma-11/Monte-carlo-options-pricing/README.md

 # Monte Carlo Options Pricing Engine

-A GPU-accelerated project that prices stock options using Monte Carlo simulation.
+A project that prices stock options using Monte Carlo simulation.
 Built with Python and PyTorch.

 ## What This Does